khulnasoft-lab/design.khulnasoft.com/contents/content/verb-tenses.md

 ---
 name: Verb tenses
-description: Using appropriate verb tenses in UI text for different scenarios.
+description: Select the appropriate verb tense for UI text to convey timing accurately and provide clear instructions across different scenarios.
 ---

 Depending on when you show a status or error message, you might use one of many different verb tenses.